This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Notes

-- For a low carb version swap the brown rice for cauliflower rice, or you can do half the brown rice with cauliflower rice mixed in.
+- Swap the brown rice for cauliflower rice to make this recipe low-carb or you can also use half brown rice with some cauliflower rice mixed in.

 This sounds delicious!
 I think I would have to up the serving size though…..